 Varicose Veins Increase Your Risk of Blood Clots When Traveling

-HOW TO PREVENT BLOOD CLOTS WHEN FLYING
+HOW TO AVOID BLOOD CLOTS WHEN FLYING

-- Wear compression stockings: this can help improve blood flow during your flight.
+- Wear compression stockings: This can help improve blood flow during your flight.

-- Move around to prevent blood clots: flex your feet and roll ankles to help engage your muscles that pump blood throughout your legs.
+- Move around to prevent blood clots: Flex your feet and roll ankles to help engage your muscles that pump blood throughout your legs.

 - Drink water: Staying hydrated keeps vein walls from narrowing and regulates blood pressure.

 - Elevate: When you elevate your legs, it becomes easier for them to pump blood, putting less pressure on your veins successfully.

 - Ask your doctor: If you are predisposed to blood clots or recently had vein treatment, make sure your doctor knows that you are planning a trip and how long your flight will be.
 They can recommend when it will be safe for you to fly.

 - Stretch to avoid blood clots: Get up and stand or stretch every hour to promote healthy blood flow and reduce swelling.